netdata/netdata/health/QUICKSTART.md

 ## What's next?

-To learn about all of Netdata's health configuration options, view the [reference guide](/health/REFERENCE.md).
+To learn about all of Netdata's health configuration options, view the [reference guide](/health/REFERENCE.md) and [daemon configuration](/daemon/config/README.md#health-section-options) for additional options available in the `[health]` section of `netdata.conf`.

 Or, get guided insights into specific health configurations with our [health guides](/health/README.md#guides).